malvag/distributed-ml-bench/README.md

 ## Logger

-Now, we're serving the model on the KServe
+Now, we're serving the model and we need to log the request and the response.

 ## Summary